 Serious Games come into focus now at Gamesweek Berlin with an additional event in the framework of European research funding to create a competence center for Applied Interactive Technologies, called APITs.
 HTW organized a workshop on APITs Day with local lectures, regional funding and two example applications.
-The first one was a virtual museum on HTC Vive, the second a simplified Hololens scenario for AR enhanced manual instructions.
+The first one was a virtual museum on HTC Vive, the second a simplified Hololens scenario for AR-enhanced manual instructions.
 Both examples do not really thrill experienced VR designers, but the rather personal exchange during the workshop allowed for some insights that I summarized in an extra report here.

 In the context of Berlin Gamesweek, the perspective of setting up a channel for serious games is really promising.
 Unfortunately, APITs Day could only present rather shy beginnings of a complicated European research scenario in a secluded city border area.
-Due to it’s funding conditions, the event did not manage to present the full potential of HTW’s already existing competences in VR.
+Due to its funding conditions, the event did not manage to present the full potential of HTW’s already existing competencies in VR.
 There is great potential for a future transfer platform between game mechanics and serious industrial applications.
 For now, two very basic student projects are not significant enough to make this happening, yet.

 Virtual Unreality at Gamesweek events